 The trail is a reverse hike, and it heads down over 800 feet and 1.5 miles to the grove.
 The grade is steep in parts too, so this is a good uphill hike on the way back.

-The trail is fantastic though, as it is shaded the entire way, and you immediately start passing some big trees.
+The trail is fantastic though, and it is shaded the entire way.
+Plus, you immediately start passing some big trees.

 When I was there, it felt like we were in the movie Jurrasic Park with lush green plants and gigantic trees all around us.